ChristopherBiscardi/christopherbiscardi.github.com/content/post/hard-scheduling.md

 Professional development includes learning new languages (Rust, Go), new tools, reading blog posts (startups, building culture, etc), and more.
-Anything that sets me up to be successful 6-12 months from now in a variety of skillsets (Engineer, Entrepreanur, Author, Designer, etc).
+Anything that sets me up to be successful 6-12 months from now in a variety of skillsets (Engineer, Entrepreneur, Author, Designer, etc).
 This answers "What do I want to be" in the 6-12 month range.